ligato/site/content/blog/cnf-ligato-fdio.md

 <br />
 <br />

 Let’s examine how the VPP agent fits into a CNF with an FD.io/VPP dataplane.
-In figure above we show a container (in user space of course) with an FD.io/VPP dataplane and the VPP agent.
-We described earlier the notion of user space CNFs and so DPDK drivers are used here to speak directly to the NIC and bypass the kernel.
+In the figure above we show a container (in user space of course) with an FD.io/VPP dataplane and the VPP agent.
+The container packaging is lightweight and eliminates version mismatches.
+We described earlier the notion of user space CNFs so DPDK drivers are used here to speak directly to the NIC and bypass the kernel.

-On top of is the VPP agent.
-There is a set of OOTB plugins providing northbound APIs for configuring and managing default VPP functions such interface configuration, L2 bridge domains, L3 IP routing/VRFs, L4 namespaces, ACLs and segment routing.
+The VPP agent plugins provide northbound APIs for configuring and managing default VPP functions such interface configuration, L2 bridge domains, L3 IP routing/VRFs, L4 namespaces, ACLs and segment routing and so on.
 Other plugins extending FD.io/VPP control and management API access can be incorporated into the agent.
 [GoVPP]( https://wiki.fd.io/view/GoVPP) is a Go-based toolset allowing plugins to communicate with the VPP process.
 And finally, the VPP agent and all sundry pieces inherit lifecycle management from CN-infra.
 Pretty cool, heh?

 We are fast approaching the well-known attention span threshold and I need to go to the store.
 Let’s punt on the SFC Controller for now and save it for a future blog.